 - Coat a baking sheet with olive oil and place the cod onto the sheet, with the Panko side up.
 Broil until the fish is just cooked through and the Panko is crisp and golden, it will take about 6 minutes.

 - Meanwhile, heat a large pot over medium heat.
 Add 3 Tablespoons olive oil, then add the red onion and cook, stirring occasionally, until lightly browned, about 5 minutes.
 Add the escarole, kale, 1 teaspoon salt, and pepper.
 Cook, stirring occasionally until the greens are wilted, about 3 minutes.
 Stir in the lemon juice and the remaining 1 Tablespoon parsley.
-Serve the fish with the greens and lemon wedges.
+Serve the fish with greens and lemon wedges.